Facts Before Outrage

 As I have said throughout this Blog post, there is a marked paucity of facts regarding the eventual significance of any letters of support.
 However, a few people have suggested that it was wrong for MGen Dawe or any other officer to write a letter of support – regardless of the actual content of the letter.
 And, there, I have to disagree.

 As I mention above, the suggestion that a CF member, found guilty of sexual assault, does not merit the opportunity of presenting evidence relating to sentencing, is contrary to the principles of sentencing.
-Moreover, the hue and cry raised when it was revealed that one or more senior officers provided letters to the court – when the contents of those letters remain unknown – can create a chilling effect on that legitimate part in the sentencing process.
+Moreover, the hue and cry raised when it was revealed that one or more senior officers provided letters to the court – when the contents of those letters remain unknown – can create a chilling effect on that legitimate part of the sentencing process.

 While the relevant information in the Hamilton matter was not published, there is a relevant comparator under the Code of Service Discipline, and the judgment regarding the finding of guilt and the reasons for sentencing have been published.
 In 2019, Corporal (Cpl) Cadieux, an operator with the Canadian Special Operations Regiment (CSOR) was found guilty of sexual assault and drunkenness (R v Cadieux, 2019 CM 2011) and was sentenced to 60 days’ detention and a severe reprimand, as well as the mandatory ‘DNA order’ and ‘SOIRA order’ (R v Cadieux, 2019 CM 2019).
 The period of detention was suspended.
 That sentence was not markedly dissimilar to the sentence imposed on Hamilton by the Ontario Court of Justice in 2017.